Curryrasul/knapsack-snark/README.md

 ./cli --test
 ```

-Generated keys are in keys directory
+Generated keys are in smart-contracts/keys directory